MiguelGaona-sys/Final-project-introduction-to-robotics/Introduction To Robotics/Code/First version.md

 ---

-## Mathematical Model
-The mathematical models used are based on chapters 5 and 6 of the course:

 ### 1. **Reactive Navigation**
 - The robot uses sensor-based feedback to adjust its path dynamically.
 - Inspired by Braitenberg Vehicles and simple automata, the robot performs goal-seeking and obstacle avoidance using environmental stimuli.